 This is why 9/11 will probably never be a national holiday

-Many worry the memory of the Sept.
+🔴 Many worry the memory of the Sept.
 11 attacks is fading

-Bi-partisan bill seeks to make 9/11 a national holiday
+🔴 Bi-partisan bill seeks to make 9/11 a national holiday

-Here's why it probably wont happen
+🔴 Here's why it probably won't happen

-This year will mark 24-years since radical Islamic terrorists hijacked commercial airliners and flew them into the World Trade Center and Pentagon.
+New Jersey and the nation is marking 24 years since radical Islamic terrorists hijacked commercial airliners and flew them into the World Trade Center and Pentagon.

-A generation has now grown up with no first-person memory of that dark day and the gut wrenching emotions we all felt as America came under attack.
+A generation has now grown up with no first-person memory of that dark day and the gut-wrenching emotions we all felt as America came under attack.

-Now, many fear the memory of that day is fading and the victims of the attacks are being forgotten.
+Many fear the memory of that day is fading and the victims of the attacks are being forgotten.

 Promising to 'never forget'